Unicode Explained: A Beginner's Guide to Character Encoding

 Conclusion

 Unicode is the foundation of modern text processing.
-Understanding the difference between characters, code points, and bytes helps you build robust multilingual applications.
+Understanding the difference between characters, code points, and bytes - and knowing why UTF-8 became the web standard - helps you build robust multilingual applications and avoid encoding pitfalls.
+For practical implementation patterns, find double eyelid tape on Amazon are an excellent resource.
 Use Character Counter to see how your text measures in both characters and bytes.